 Caution: do not attempt to can meat using the boil method, the only safe method is through the use of a pressure cooker.

-The Guide to Canning, Freezing, Curing and Smoking Meat, Fish and Game will be a great help in the canners' kitchen too!
+The book - A Guide to Canning, Freezing, Curing and Smoking Meat, Fish and Game will be a great help in the canners' kitchen too!
 There are recipes to pressure can dozens of recipes.

 Give the bottled moose meat recipes a try then come back here and share with us your results.
 There are a lot of people that are looking for these recipes and would like some feedback as to which ones are best.